visit-dav/visit/src/doc/dev_manual/pr_review.rst

 #.
 Repeat steps 2 and 3 until you is satisfied with the PR.
 #.
 Approve the PR when you are satisfied.

 The actual amount of time it takes to perform a review or update the changes is relatively small compared to the amount of time the PR *waits* for the next step in the iteration.
 The wait time can be exacerbated in two ways: (1) The reviewer or developer is unaware that the PR is ready for the next step in the iteration process, and (2) the reviewer or developer is too busy with other work.
-To help alleviate the situation, we recommend the following guidelines for the reviewer.
+To help alleviate the situation, we recommend the following guidelines for the reviewer (guidelines for the developer can be found `here <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/dev_manual/pr_create.html#iteration-process>`_)

 * Immediately address the PR when you are notified that you are a reviewer.
 You should turn on notifications for this.
 * If anything in the PR is unclear, ask specific questions using generic or code related comments.
 Make use of the @<username> feature to directly ping the developer of your comment.
 * Clearly mark the review as "Approvd" or "Request changes".
 * Ping the developer with the @<username> feature to let him know that it is ready to be updated.
 * When the developer has updated the PR, make it a top priority to review it again.
 * When the PR is ready to be merged into dev, approve the PR and either (1) squash-merge the PR into dev with a succinct description of the changes or (2) ping the developer to squash-merge the PR himself.
-(CHECK IF NON-OWNERS CAN MERGE INTO DEV).